SkylineCommunications/dataminer-docs/user-guide/Standard_Apps/SRM/srm_getting_started/implementing_virtual_functions/creating_profile_load_scripts.md

 - Script parameter: *ProfileInstance*

-Input arguments will automatically be filled in by the SRM Framework when a profile needs to be applied to a function DVE.
+Input arguments will automatically be filled in by the SRM framework when a profile needs to be applied to a function DVE.

 > [!CAUTION]
 > The content and syntax of the script parameters is subject to change.
 You should therefore never manipulate this yourself when you create or edit a PLS script.